Nzaba/datasciencecom-r-tutorial/post/blogpost.md

 recipe_data <- fromJSON(html_text(script_[loc_json][[1]]))
 ```

-The above code snippet first reads the page from a give `link_to_recipe`, then collects the date and time when the recipe is published and finally reads the recipe data which is in JSON format.
-The date/time information is stored in the node "meta" and after we get it, we simply clean it with `stringr` operations like `str_replace_all`, `str_trim` and `str_split`.
-I recommend the reader to open the source of one of the recipes in her/his browser and locate the *meta* node with date/time information and compare with the code snippet to see how it all works.
+The above code snippet first reads the page from a given `link_to_recipe`, then collects the date and time when the recipe is published and finally reads the recipe data which is in JSON format.
+The date/time information is stored in the node **"meta"** and after we get it, we simply clean it with `stringr` operations like `str_replace_all`, `str_trim` and `str_split`.
+I recommend the reader to open the source of one of the recipes in her/his browser and locate the **"meta"** node with date/time information and compare with the code snippet to see how it all works.

 Obtaining the JSON data is rather straightforward with `fromJSON` function of the `jsonlite` package.
 While the JSON data comes rather clean after this step, there are a few nooks and crannies one has to deal with to put the data in a useful format.
-I will not discuss these steps in this post, they are located in the repository and I recommend the reader to check them out.
-At the end, the user function `get_recipe_data` which contains the above snippet, return a data frame containing the recipe information from a given `link_to_recipe`.
+I will not discuss these steps in this post, but hey are included in the [repository](https://github.com/bhimmetoglu/datasciencecom-r-tutorial).
+At the end, the user function `get_recipe_data` which contains the above snippet, returns a data frame containing the recipe information from a given `link_to_recipe`.

 Now that we have the two functions `get_recipe_links` and `get_recipe_data`, we can scrape the whole site by using the following lines of code: